As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Using a transmitter is highly preferable considering you will not have to run an extended cable throughout the length of your home theater.

 Just be sure it is high-quality and has enough capacity to stream your video and audio without a lag.

 5. Adjust the preferred input settings on your projector.

-Once you have connected the devices, ensure that the input settings on your projector are selected for whichever source your transmitter is connected to (ex.
-HDMI or RCA input port).
+Once you have connected the devices, ensure that the corresponding input port and settings on your projector are selected for whichever source your transmitter is connected to (ex.
+HDMI port or RCA input port).